-Tony Award winner Betty Buckley, a current Drama Desk nominee for her performance in the recent Off-Broadway production of Horton Foote's The Old Friends, will offer master classes in Manhattan and Denver.
+Tony Award winner Betty Buckley, who scored rave reviews for her performance in the recent Off-Broadway production of Horton Foote's The Old Friends, will offer master classes in Manhattan and Denver.

 Buckley will return to New York in May to offer her Song Interpretation & Monologue Master Class at T. Schreiber Studio.
 The five sessions will be presented May 2-7.

 Buckley, according to a press release, will share "her expertise and guide her students through a methodology that facilitates audience connection through songs and monologues.
 Her emotional connection to songs and audiences is renowned, and that very connection is at the heart of what Ms. Buckley imparts to her students."